finos-labs/cafex/docs/cafex_api/README.md

 ### Usage

-CAFE-API provides a set of intuitive methods and classes to facilitate API testing.
+CAFEX-API provides a set of intuitive methods and classes to facilitate API testing.
 Here's a basic example:

 ```python
 from cafex_api import request_builder